Roadside Peek : Roadside USA Roadside Peek : Road Trips Roadside Peek : Features

 Bakersfield, CA

-The Bakersfield Inn was located along the old Route 99 in the Central Valley town of Bakersfield.
-Built in 1929, the Bakersfield Inn expanded through out the next few decades, even building another wing across Union Avenue along with the famed Bakersfield Arch.
-According to the Bakersfield Californian, when the Highway 99 was a couple of miles west in 1962, the businesses along Union saw traffic and visitors really slow down.
+The Bakersfield Inn was located along the old Highway 99 in the Central Valley town of Bakersfield.
+Built in 1929, the Bakersfield Inn grew its business and expanded throughout the next few decades, even building another wing across Union Avenue, next to the famed Bakersfield Arch.

 Bakersfield Inn (Closed)